modeseven-lfit/project-reports/GITHUB_API_ERROR_LOGGING.md

 ```

 Look for:

 - `ERROR` messages about authentication (401) or permission (403)
 - `WARNING` messages about API failures
 - `DEBUG` messages about workflow processing

 #### Check GitHub Step Summary

-**New Feature**: After the enhancement, authentication and permission errors are now written to the GitHub Step Summary with:
+**New Feature**: After the enhancement, authentication and permission errors
+appear in the GitHub Step Summary with:

 - Clear error messages
 - Specific error details from GitHub's API response
 - Actionable instructions for fixing the issue